ASA Membership Information

 The Application for Membership Form is on-line.
 To submit an application you must complete the on-line form with your own details and the names of two proposers who are Members or Fellows.
 These members must complete their proposal of your membership by sending an email to the Secretary, John O'Byrne specifying their name and clearly indicating in the message that they are nominating you (your name must be stated) as an ASA Member.

 Annual fees must be paid online by credit card (Visa or Mastercard only) at the time of your application.
-You will recieve a separate notification when your application is accepted.
+You will receive a separate notification when your application is accepted.

 Edit Membership Information